-There are different kinds of childcare like childminders, nurseries, preschools and nannies.
-For older children there are also breakfast and after school clubs and holiday playschemes.
-Other childcare includes au pairs and crèche.
-Some are registered with Ofsted (Office for Standards in Education) and have to meet quality and safety standards.
+There are different kinds of childcare like childminders, nurseries, pre-schools and nannies.
+For older children there are also breakfast clubs, after school clubs and holiday playschemes.
+Other childcare includes au pairs, crèches and babysitters.
+Some childcare providers are registered with Ofsted (Office for Standards in Education) and have to meet quality and safety standards.

 Factsheet – Your guide to choosing childcare (Adobe PDF)

 There is help with the costs of childcare for some families: